Inna: Philanthropy and awards

 In late November 2011, Inna joined the anti-domestic violence campaign Durerea nu este iubire (Pain is Not Love) empowering women to stand up to abuse, and signed a petition asking the Romanian government to strengthen a domestic violence law.
 An activist for children's rights in Romania, she endorsed the 2012 UNICEF No More Invisible Children campaign.
 Inna began the Bring the Sun Into My Life campaign to increase public awareness of violence against women.
 She also recorded "Tu tens la força" ("You Have the Power"), a Catalan language cover version of Gala's "Freed from Desire" (1996), for the 2015 Marató de TV3 telethon.
 Inna participated in Cartoon Network Romania's anti-bullying CN Clubul Prieteniei (CN Friendship Club) in 2016, and recorded a new opening theme for the Romanian-language version of The Powerpuff Girls.

 That year, she and other Romanian celebrities signed an open letter supporting the LGBT community in response to a Romanian Orthodox Church-backed action to amend the constitutional definition of a family.
 This had been criticized by Romanian and international human-rights groups as curtailing LGBT rights.
 In March 2022, Inna performed at the We Are One benefit concert in Bucharest, whose aim was to raise funds for Ukraine upon its 2022 invasion by Russia.

 Inna was called "one of Romania's biggest exports" by The Guardian, based on her sales and popularity.
 She has also received a number of awards and nominations, including five Balkan Music Awards, a European Border Breakers Award, three MTV Europe Music Awards for Best Romanian Act and thirteen Romanian Music Awards.
 By March 2016, Inna had sold four million copies of her first three studio albums.
 In 2015, Antena 3 reported that Inna was Romania's best-selling artist abroad.

 Personal life

 Inna dated her manager Lucian Ștefan for ten years until 2013.
 In the same year, she began a relationship with the American photographer John Perez, with whom she collaborated on several occasions.
-As of 2020, Inna is dating Romanian rapper Deliric.
+Inna began dating Romanian rapper Deliric in 2020.
+He proposed to her in January 2023.
 As of March 2017, Inna resided with her mother and grandmother in a villa she bought in Bucharest.
 She also lives in Barcelona.
 In May 2018, the singer was hospitalized after collapsing on an unstable stage during her tour in Turkey; the tour was not affected by the event.
 Inna is multilingual, speaking Romanian, English, Spanish, "a little bit of French" and "a few words in Italian, Arabic, and Russian"; she added that it "help[s] connect easily to different countries and people.
 It's amazing how music brings us together."